 The character and severity of the impacts of climate extremes depend not only on the extremes themselves but also on exposure and vulnerability to these extremes.
 The effects of climate change are projected to further impact on food production systems, water resources, coastal infrastructure, critical services and urban centers, resulting in increased displacement of people, societal stress and loss of land and other assets.
 Ireland’s climate is changing in line with regional and global trends.
 Adaptation actions will be required to reduce adverse impacts and increase resilience to these and other impacts of climate change.

-The first National Mitigation Plan and the National Adaptation Framework should provide the basis for the required transition to a low-emissions, climate-resilient economy and society, while meeting shorter-term emissions reduction targets.
 Ireland is vulnerable to weather extremes and sea-level rise.
 Its coastal assets, transport and energy infrastructure are also vulnerable.
 Their vulnerability has been exposed by recent weather extremes, which are expected to become more frequent over the coming decades.

 Ireland also needs to play an effective part in contributing to EU and global efforts to ensure that the global temperature increase relative to pre-industrial temperatures stays well below 2ºC.
 Ireland is well positioned to provide leadership in key areas including the monitoring, reporting and verification of GHG emissions and removals from agriculture and land use.
 Coherent cross-government engagement in, and support for, strategic and effective local and global actions to address climate change is in Ireland’s interest.